esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * `rdbms` - pool of connections to an RDBMS database
 * `rabbit` - pool of connections to a RabbitMQ server
 * `ldap` - pool of connections to an LDAP server
-* `generic` - pool of generic workers not associated directly with a particular connection

 * **Syntax:** Each pool is specified in a subsection starting with `[outgoing_pools.type.tag]`, where `type` is one of available connection types and `tag` is an arbitrary value uniquely identifying the pool within its type.
 This allows you to create multiple dedicated pools of the same type.